mgienow/100-days-of-code/log.md

 **Today's Progress:** Version 6 of PJS.
 Also researched/read about/understood difference between APIs and Webhooks.

 **Thoughts** Still making small syntax errors but catching them quickly.
 However, tried to refactor to make use of map() or forEach() and was not able to get either to work in a reasonable amount of time, and decided to focus on building the app as is instead of figuring out now where I"m going wrong.

+### Day 5: January 5, 2018

+When I did this last year, I started doing a codewars kata each day.
+It really made me feel like a coder.
+Now I am really struggling to figure out JS code challenges, though I feel like I know so much more ABOUT the language, have so much more understanding.

+**Today's Progress** flailed around with codewars kata "Title Case" -- got the logic to solve, or most of it, but not quite there on getting code to run.

+**Thoughts** my struggle is in how to handle UNDEFINED values.
+What do you do when a parameter simply isn't passed?
+As in, the second param in this function is optional.